-[11] If the NRCL noise circuit is adjusted per the NRCL Calibration procedure of 30-December-2009, then the digitized noise bit stream does not adequately filter out all but low entropy subsets \mathcal{M}'i .
-The noise circuits (ENTROPY SOURCE A, ENTROPY SOURCE B) need to be adjusted so that they capture only large-amplitude/low-frequency noise signal components that may be affected by nt-processes.
+[11] If the NRCL noise circuit is adjusted per the NRCL Calibration procedure of 30-December-2009, then the digitized noise bit stream does not adequately filter out all but low entropy subsets \mathcal{M}i' .
+The noise circuits (ENTROPY SOURCE A, ENTROPY SOURCE B) need to be adjusted so that they capture only large-amplitude/low-frequency noise signal components.
 This change in adjustment parameters requires that the original calibration procedure be modified as described in the APPENDIX.
 However, the concern about tuning the noise digitizers to such uncommon phenomena is stability and the long-term drift of noise board components.
-Yet, considering how significant such events may be, future circuit development should include a stabilization circuit as part of NRCL Standardization Protocol15.
-The question is whether nt-processes can, in fact, influence subsets of elements and their inevitable propagation in time, and if an array of NRCL devices tuned to such events can detect these nt-processes.
+Yet, considering how significant such events may be, future circuit development should include a stabilization circuit as part of NRCL Standardization Protocol 14.
+The question is whether nt-processes can, in fact, influence subsets of elements and their inevitable propagation in time, and if an array of NRCL devices tuned to such events can detect these processes.

 [12] As also suggested in proposal C, the influence of nt-processes may become apparent over time.
 Suppose we split a single digitized noise bit stream into two independent bit streams with one being a delayed version of the other, termed temporal bifurcation, and use a past state transition of the digitized noise signal to acquire a present state of itself, and vice versa.
 Though past events of the digitized noise signal should have no bearing on present events of the same signal after a critical amount of time has passed, there may exist some NRCL network configuration that could detect temporal anomalies initiated and sustained by nt-processes using a single digitized noise bit stream.
-In other words, it is suggested that the statistical profile of the NRCL augmented data type, as based on a single digitized noise bit stream, may change with respect to itself if it is influenced by trans-physical phenomena over time and over an ever-increasing number of natural systems.
+In other words, it is suggested that the statistical profile of the NRCL augmented data type, as based on a single digitized noise bit stream, may change with respect to itself if it is influenced by nonuniform causality over time and over an ever-increasing number of natural systems.
 It is emphasized that there is no proof temporal bifurcation is any better at detecting nt-processes than would be by simply using two separate digitized noise sources.
-However, what remains unique to the NRCL proof-of-concept prototype is the added parameter of code lifetime, and that it may significantly contribute to this type of forecasting.
+However, what remains unique to the NRCL proof-of-concept prototype is the added parameter of code lifetime, and that it may significantly contribute to this forecasting method.

-[13] Regardless of how the entropy function is facilitated, the core hypothesis of this paper is that each device in an NRCL network would normally exhibit a baseline behavior with respect to all the others as reflected in each one's rendering of the augmented data type.
-However, if major events on the scale of September 1116 or the Beirut Bombings17 are imminent,
+[13] Regardless of how the entropy function is facilitated, the core hypothesis of this paper is that each device in an NRCL network would normally exhibit a baseline random behavior with respect to all the others as reflected in each one's rendering of the augmented data type.
+However, if major events on the scale of September 1115 or the Beirut Bombings16 are imminent, for example, it is suggested that an ever-increasing number of NRCL devices would exhibit one or more

-14 The course of earth's history, and even humanity itself, could have been quite different if nt-processes either accelerated or delayed the very first amino acids from coalescing into self-organizing, self-replicating organic molecules when and where they did.
-15 A group of functional standards that all NRCL devices in a network must comply with.
+13 The course of earth's history, and even humanity itself, could have been quite different if nt-processes either accelerated or delayed the very first amino acids from coalescing into self-organizing, self-replicating organic molecules when and where they did.

+14 A group of functional standards that all NRCL devices in a network must comply with.